Gear — Riftbound Rules

 - Gear have several Intrinsic Properties unique to them.

-- Gear can only be played to a player's Base.
+- Gear can only be played to a player's Base unless an effect specifies otherwise.

-- If a Gear is at a Battlefield for any reason, then it is immediately recalled to its controller's Base as a corrective action.
-See rule 432.
+- If an unattached non-Unit Gear is at a Battlefield for any reason during a cleanup, then it is recalled to its controller's Base as a corrective action.
+See rule 454.
 Recalls for more information.
+See rule 318.
+Cleanups for more information.

 - Gear may have Activated Abilities.

-- The Activated Ability of Gear may be executed at any time during the controlling player's Action Phase during an Open State, and not during a Showdown.
+- The Activated Ability of Gear may be executed at any time during the controlling player's Main Phase during an Open State, and not during a Showdown.

 - This behaves, once activated, like a spell without an associated card.